Posts

 Hello, I’m Shannon Pineau…

-and I’m a Dealing Representative with WhiteHaven Securities Inc. – an Exempt Market Dealer.
+and I’m a Dealing Representative with Sentinel Financial Management Corp. – an Exempt Market Dealer.

 Now if that just made sense to you, you can likely jump ahead in my blog posts a little but if you’re like most – you may not know a lot about private investing in the Exempt Market in Canada.
 And that’s just fine because that’s what I’m here for – to tell you all about it.